esp-rs/rust-build/README.md

 ## Dev Containers

-Dev Container support is offered for VS Code, Gitpod and GitHub Codespaces, resulting in a fully working environment to build, flash and projects in Rust for ESP boards in the contianers alongside useful settings and extensions.
+Dev Container support is offered for VS Code, Gitpod and GitHub Codespaces, resulting in a fully working environment to develop for ESP boards in Rust, flash and simulate projects with Wokwi from the container.

 We provide some tags for the [espressif/idf-rust](https://hub.docker.com/r/espressif/idf-rust/tags) image that can be used for Dev Containers.
+Tags are generated for `linux/arm64` and `linux/amd64`, and use the following naming convention: `<board>_<esp-idf>_<xtensa-version>`